Skip to main content

 Membership

 The Membership Functional Area is concerned with membership recruitment and retention through creating engaging and rewarding social experiences for our members.
+Membership has the following subcommittees:

 House and Grounds

 This committee is charged with managing, maintaining, and beautifying our historic and cherished clubhouse.
 Monthly meetings are held on Wednesdays at 10:00 a.m.
 This committee seeks members who have an interest/skill set in historic preservation, interior design, finance/clubhouse budget, clubhouse operations, HR or gardening.
 Daytime availability is important.
+House & Grounds also raises funds for our historical clubhouse via Scrip Cards and WCE Revue concessions.

 Marketing